mruby/mruby/doc/guides/mrbgems.md

 	+- GEM_NAME         <- Name of GEM
 	   |
+	   +- README.md     <- Readme for GEM
+	   |
+	   +- mrbgem.rake   <- GEM Specification
+	   |
 	   +- include/      <- Header for Ruby extension (will exported)
 	   |
 	   +- mrblib/       <- Source for Ruby extension
 	   |
 	   +- src/          <- Source for C extension
 	   |
+	   +- tools/        <- Source for Executable (in C)
+	   |
 	   +- test/         <- Test code (Ruby)
-	   |
-	   +- mrbgem.rake   <- GEM Specification
-	   |
-	   +- README.md     <- Readme for GEM

-The folder *mrblib* contains pure Ruby files to extend mruby.
-The folder *src* contains C/C++ files to extend mruby.
-The folder *include* contains C/C++ header files.
-The folder *test* contains C/C++ and pure Ruby files for testing purposes which will be used by `mrbtest`. *mrbgem.rake* contains the specification to compile C and Ruby files. *README.md* is a short description of your GEM.
+The folder `mrblib` contains pure Ruby files to extend mruby.
+The folder `src` contains C/C++ files to extend mruby.
+The folder `include` contains C/C++ header files.
+The folder `test` contains C/C++ and pure Ruby files for testing purposes which will be used by `mrbtest`. `mrbgem.rake` contains the specification to compile C and Ruby files. `README.md` is a short description of your GEM.

 ## Build process

-mrbgems expects a specification file called *mrbgem.rake* inside of your GEM directory.
+mrbgems expects a specification file called `mrbgem.rake` inside of your GEM directory.
 A typical GEM specification could look like this for example:

 ```ruby